imran1234567/AssignmentMiniBlog/README.md

 ├── screens/               # Screen components (Onboarding, BlogList, BlogDetail, Profile, CreateBlog, Map, Chat) ├── App.tsx                # App entry point
 └── README.md              # Project documentation

+Install Dependencies

+Use npm or yarn to install all required packages: npm install
+# or
+yarn install
+Install Additional Expo Dependencies

+Some packages might need installation via Expo CLI: npx expo install react-native-maps react-native-screens react-native-safe-area-context expo-image-picker npm install @react-navigation/native @react-navigation/native-stack @react-navigation/bottom-tabs Running the App
+Start the Expo Server -
+npx expo start
+Launch on Device or Simulator

+On your mobile device:
+Install the Expo Go app (available on iOS and Android), then scan the QR code displayed in the terminal or browser.

+On an iOS Simulator:
+Press i in the terminal after starting Expo.

+On an Android Emulator:
+Press a in the terminal after starting Expo.